-The Loire Valley - Castles & Wine
+Loire Valley Tours - Castles & Wine

-Officially there are about 42 “Chateaux de la Loire” but if you are ready to drift away from the Loire River, you’ll discover hundreds of architectural gems, which have remained unknown to most travelers.
-This magnificent region will take you back to a more romantic time, characterised by balls, banquets and power struggles.
+Officially there are about 42 castles, also known as the Chateaux de la Loire.
+However, if you are ready to venture away from the Loire River, you’ll discover hundreds of architectural gems that have remained unknown to most travelers.
+This magnificent region will take you back to a more romantic time, characterised by balls, banquets, and power struggles.

-However, the Loire valley is not only about chateau tours.
-There are plenty of other activities here that can make your trip even more special: hot air balloon rides, wine tasting, outdoor activities (such as kayaking or cycling along the Loire), enjoying the tantalising array of local food and so much more.
+However, our Loire Valley self-drive tours are not only about castles.
+There are plenty of other activities here that can make your trip even more special: hot air balloon rides, wine tasting, outdoor activities (such as kayaking or cycling along the Loire River), enjoying the tantalising array of local food and so much more.

 The Loire Valley Map